 You can even save money and make your own healthier cleaning solutions using essential oils mixed with materials you may already have on hand—like white vinegar, baking soda, water, natural dish soap and even plain vodka.
 Do an online search for easy DIY recipes.
 Whether you buy or mix, the goal is to kill germs without killing brain cells and help keep the earth safe.

 If you live near your workplace or supermarket, you’ve probably considered the benefits of biking to your destination.
 For those of you waiting for the right reasons to try it, riding a bike is as good for the environment as it is for your health.
 Cycling is a great way to burn calories (between 40 and 60 per mile), stay in shape and keep the ozone intact.

 If you’ve already made Earth Day arrangements, there are plenty of other opportunities to try biking to work or other destinations, including the entire month of May.
 “Bike Month” is just around the corner and many cities like Detroit have their own bike-to-work days.
 For safety’s sake, be sure to wear a helmet.
 And if you drive after dark, make sure your bike has lights or reflectors.
 Just like driving a car—always follow the rules of the road.

-Spend more time outside (and turn the lights off inside).
+3. Spend more time outside, and leave the lights off indoors.

 There are so many other ways to improve your health and the environment at the same time—and Earth Day is a great day to get started.
 Visit your local community’s websites to see which activities can be conducive to better health.
 Our planet will thank you.
 Priority Health members can check the Wellbeing Hub to see which activities or programs are right for them based on their health plan.
 If you’re not a member, talk to your health insurance provider to see if any programs in your part of Michigan support your health and environmental goals.